-Many people incorrectly believe that depression is simply a medical condition which is out of their control.
+Many people incorrectly believe that depression is simply a medical condition that is out of their control.

 What Causes Anxiety and Depression?